Turbid & Bretty

-The demand for their wine product has always been consistent and now, they export to countries all over the world such as Singapore, China, Canada, Norway, Germany and France.
+The demand for its wine product has always been consistent and now, it export to countries all over the world such as Singapore, China, Canada, Norway, Germany and France.

-When the business was developing new vineyard assets, their cashflow was put under additional pressure and needed a short term finance solution.
-Downie’s accounting firm, Tilbrook Rasheed, recommended that Export Finance Australia could help.
+When the business was developing new vineyard assets, its cash flow was put under additional pressure and needed a short term finance solution.
+Downie’s accounting firm, Tilbrook Rasheed, recommended that Export Finance Australia could support.